Ned84/2plus2eq5/README.md

 ### Encryption Level

-The encryption level is a Mersenne primenumber wich will be chosen on the size (bitlength) file you want to split into shares.
+The encryption level is a Mersenne primenumber wich will be chosen on the size (bitlength) of the file you want to split into shares.
 You are able to increase it but going lower than the minimum needed will break the splitted files.

 Be aware that increasing the encryption level can dramasticly add to the time it will take to create the shares.
 The time is dependent on the encryption level, the minimum shares chosen and the size of the file you want to split itself.

-If you try to split a .zip with many files inside, with a high encryption level and a high minimum shares needed it can take very long to create the shares (even if it will finish eventually).
+If you try for example to split a .zip with many files inside, with a high encryption level and a high minimum shares needed, it can take very long to create the shares (even if it will finish eventually).

 The minimum available encryption level i chose to be 521 which should be sufficient for smaller files.